Norma Fisher: Biography

-Norma Fisher is known for her versatility as a performer, receiving acclaim worldwide as one of Britains leading pianists.
+Fisher is known for her versatility as a performer, receiving acclaim worldwide as one of Britains leading pianists.
 This versatility extends to chamber music, which she plays with leading musicians throughout Europe.
 Her early relationship with the Dartington and Delme String Quartet led to a much sought-after partnership with the Stamic Quartet of Prague, both in the UK and the Czech Republic.
 She performs frequently with the International Chamber Ensemble of Rome, Carmina Quartet and Reykjavik Wind Quintet and has partnered such well known soloists as Stephanie Gonley, Alan Hacker, Maurice Hasson, Emanuel Hurwitz, Ralph Kirshbaum, Steven Isserlis, Peter Lukas Graf, György Pauk, Hu Kun, Sylvia Rosenberg, Grigori Zhislin, Yossi Zivoni and singers Benjamin Luxon, Sherrill Milnes, Nelly Miricioiu and Sir John Tomlinson.

 Her reputation as a teacher is widely established and many of her prize-winning students are well known on the international concert circuit.
 She is Professor of Piano at the Royal College of Music in London – was also made a Fellow of the Royal Northern College of Music, FRNCM in 2012 – and is invited to give masterclasses throughout the world.
-She has performed and taught at the International Musicians' Seminar in the UK, The International Summer Academy in Lenk, Switzerland and the Horowitz Foundation Summer Music Academy in Kiev, Ukraine.
-She is regularly invited on the jury of many leading international piano competitions including Young Musicians (Enschede, Holland), Gina Bachauer (USA), Horowitz (Kiev, Ukraine), Joanna Hodges (USA), Newport (Wales), Ricardo Vines (Spain), San Marino, Sydney (Australia), Tbilisi (Georgia) and Virginia Waring (USA).
+She has performed and taught at the International Musicians' Seminar in the UK, The International Summer Academy in Lenk, Switzerland and the Horowitz Foundation Summer Music Academy in Kyiv, Ukraine.
+She is regularly invited on the jury of many leading international piano competitions including Young Musicians (Enschede, Holland), Gina Bachauer (USA), Horowitz (Kyiv, Ukraine), Joanna Hodges (USA), Newport (Wales), Ricardo Vines (Spain), San Marino, Sydney (Australia), Tbilisi (Georgia) and Virginia Waring (USA).

-She is Artistic Director of London Master Classes, whose courses attract major talent from around the world to work intensively with top performers/teachers in London.
+She is artistic director of London Master Classes, whose courses attract major talent from around the world to work intensively with top performers/teachers in London.
 London Master Classes celebrates its 30th anniversary in 2018.